A338 / Blackwater Junction FAQs

 Who is carrying out the work?

-Dorset Council are carrying out the works with their appointed contractor, supported by BCP Council.
+Dorset Council is carrying out the works with their appointed contractor, supported by BCP Council.

-Will the Blackwater West Junction Improvement works result in further delays?
+Will the Blackwater West Junction works result in delays?

-When will the average speed cameras become operational?
+Are the average speed cameras on the A338 operational?

 Why can’t more work be done overnight and at weekends?

-The nature of the works and their proximity to neighbouring properties prevent 24/7 working due to noise pollution as a result of the breaking up of concrete, the use of heavy equipment and the removal of spoil.
+The nature of the works and in some cases their proximity to neighbouring properties prevent 24/7 working due to noise pollution as a result of the breaking up of concrete, the use of heavy equipment and the removal of spoil.